tulimid1/createGif-py/README.md

-# savingFiles
+# savingFigures_matlabPython

-Saving files in Python and MATLAB.
-[Documentation](https://tulimid1.github.io/savingFiles)
+Saving figures and gifs in Python and MATLAB.
+[Documentation](https://tulimid1.github.io/savingFigures_matlabPython/)

 This repository holds functions that I use to save figures when doing analysis.
 These functions are meant to help organize figures and make the saving process easier.